EVERSE-ResearchSoftware/RSQKit/pages/your_role/research_software_engineer.md

 Main responsibilities and common challenges of your role in relation to research software development and Research Software Quality include:

 - Collaboration with researchers: translating research problems into technical requirements and help implement solutions
-- Software development: writing and maintaining code for research projects (prototyping, optimization, refactoring)
+- Software development: writing and maintaining code for research projects (prototyping, optimisation, refactoring)
 - Code quality and best practices: applying best practices like version control, testing, documentation, and continuous integration
 - Reproducibility & sustainability: ensuring research outputs are reproducible and software is maintainable
 - Training: educating researchers and early career RSEs on coding practices and tools